THE SPACE PAGE: ALL ABOUT SPACES

 Five 5-to-em spaces side by side make a square, and so forth.
 You can check the square against an em space, but it’s pretty easy to see if it’s a square or not.

 When sorting out a bunch of spaces, it’s usually easy enough to see if one space is wider than another if you hold a bunch of them side by side between your thumb and forefinger.
-(It’s not so easy if the spaces are worn or dirty.)
+(It’s not so easy if the spaces are worn or dirty.
+If it’s not clear from looking at the top of the spaces, try looking at the side.)

 Another method is to have spaces of known widths on a clean, flat surface, and check unknown spaces against them by putting them side by side with the narrow sides butting: you can feel any difference by running your fingers across the butting edges.

-The real problem with keeping spaces in order is keeping the thinner lead spaces sorted out: 3-to-em, 4-to-em, 5-to-em, and sometimes thinner ones at larger sizes.
-The larger ones can be easily sorted by sight, and the brass and copper spaces by color.
+The real problem with keeping spaces in order is keeping the thinner lead spaces sorted out: 4-to-em, 5-to-em, and sometimes thinner ones at larger sizes.
+The larger ones can be easily sorted by sight (with practice, you’ll recognize the proportions of 3-to-em spaces), and the brass and copper spaces by color.
 (Copper is reddish; brass is goldish.)

-The only complication is if your shop has oddball Monotype spaces that were distributed from a Monotype Composition Caster setting.
+The only complication is if your shop has oddball Monotype spaces that were distributed from type set by a Monotype Composition Caster.
+But this can be a serious complication.
 (There are a lot of these at MCBA.)

 The real secret to keeping these thinner spaces in order is using them properly in the first place.
 This means using as few of them as possible, and, when you use one, always use a given width (4-to-em, three-to-em, brass, copper, etc.) for a specific reason, and never use two spaces when one will do.
 The details of this are covered in “Using Spaces and Quads,” below.